Does the word braces call to mind a teenager with a mouth full of metal? If so, it's time to rethink that picture.

 There's more than one path to straight teeth.
 The type of treatment you choose depends on how your teeth need to move to streamline your smile.

 Regular braces: These use gentle pressure to move your teeth into place over time.
 Your orthodontist will glue brackets to the front of your teeth and connect them with a wire.
-He'll tighten that wire every 4 to 6 weeks.
+They'll tighten that wire every 4 to 6 weeks.
 This slowly moves your teeth or jaw or both into place.

 It depends on your treatment, but the average adult has braces for 18 months to 3 years.
 It usually costs between $5,000 and $6,000.